-In an era where the pressing issue of environmental conservation has garnered heightened attention, the concept of sustainability has gained prominence across various sectors.
-Event venues are no exception to this paradigm shift.
+In an era where the pressing issue of environmental conservation has gained heightened attention, the concept of sustainability has gained prominence across various sectors.
+Event venues are no exception.
 Their substantial environmental footprint, stemming from their vast scale, energy consumption, and waste production, underscores the need for change.
-Nevertheless, there is a burgeoning movement focused on transforming event venues into more eco-friendly spaces, driven by green initiatives and environmentally conscious design.
+Nevertheless, there is a movement focused on transforming event venues into more eco-friendly spaces, driven by green initiatives and environmentally conscious design.

 At Westpoint, sustainability is all about making sure that our event spaces have a minimal negative impact on the environment.
 This involves reducing waste, energy consumption, and carbon emissions while also considering the well-being of attendees and the local community.